EvitaKnits/cerebral-cipher/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-# Cerebral Cipher: a logic puzzle game played against the computer
+# Cerebral Cipher: a logic puzzle game

-'Cerebral Cipher' is a site that hosts a small logic puzzle game based on the popular physical boardgame 'Mastermind'.
+'Cerebral Cipher' is a site that hosts a small logic puzzle game played against the computer, based on the popular physical boardgame 'Mastermind'.

 ## REQUIREMENT GATHERING AND PLANNING